 If there’s one thing I’ve learned as an RV nomad, it’s that hiking is the best therapy—and Denver is basically an open-air clinic.

-The best hikes near Denver offer everything from quiet creekside paths to alpine adventures.
+The best hikes near Denver offer everything from quiet Creekside paths to alpine adventures.
 There’s no “right way” to explore them—just your way.

 Whether you’re hiking solo, with your kids, or like me, with a muddy-pawed trail buddy, you’re bound to find a route that lights you up.
 So unhook the rig, pull on your boots, and go find the trail that matches your mood today.
 Trust me—there’s one out there with your name on it.